a-morales/kwm/README.md

 *System-Wide Hotkeys:*
 Kwm allows the user to bind and unbind hotkeys to commands through the *Kwmc* tool, using a bind and unbind option.
-For more advanced use, there is also an instantaneous live-coding hotkey system and this can be customized by editing
+These binds support the use of a single prefix, which may be bind-specific or global (apply to all binds).
-hotkeys.cpp.
-The user may use an external program for running a specific command on keypress instead.
+There are 3 types of hotkeys: global, global + blacklist applications, specified applications.
 Using hotkeys to change window focus will work even if focus-follows-mouse has been disabled.

 *Multiple monitor support:*
-Kwm does support external monitors and have commands that allow for focusing screens,  moving windows, and capturing applications.
+Kwm supports external monitors and have commands that allow for focusing screens,  moving windows, and capturing applications.
 For more information, see `kwmc help screen` and `kwmc config capture`.

 ## Build: